VARIJ1/World-Economic-Dataset-/README.md

 ## Steps that I followed :

-## Formating and Data Processing Steps :
+## Formating and Data Processing Steps : [Processed Solution](https://docs.google.com/spreadsheets/d/14B7R95CfDIaYdKh9VpwOe6ImL9gAy88e/edit#gid=1309026418)

 1: Rearranged the columns in all sheets where I bring all the common columns as the first three columns of the individual sheet.